sufeidechabei/sufeidechabei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m Hao Zhang.
-I am currently a second-year Ph.D. student in the Computer Science Department at the University of Wisconsin-Madison.
-Previously, I collaborated with [Prof. Adrian Perrig](https://netsec.ethz.ch/people/aperrig/) at ETH Zurich as a research staff.
-I have also worked with [Prof. Shyam Gollakota](https://homes.cs.washington.edu/~gshyam/) at the Paul G. Allen School of Computer Science & Engineering, University of Washington.
-Additionally, I have contributed to research projects at the National University of Singapore and Amazon AI.
-I also have some fucked up work experience for a few years which I don't want to mention.
+I’m Hao Zhang, currently a Ph.D. student in the Computer Science Department at the University of Wisconsin-Madison.
+I have previously collaborated with [Prof. Adrian Perrig](https://netsec.ethz.ch/people/aperrig/)  at ETH Zurich as a research staff member and worked with  [Prof. Shyam Gollakota](https://homes.cs.washington.edu/~gshyam/) at the Paul G. Allen School of Computer Science & Engineering, University of Washington.
+I have also contributed to research projects at the National University of Singapore and Amazon AI.
 My research interests include:

 1. LLM for tiny devices.<br>